braeden-kelly/cm25-fsstepfuawer/04-shared-routes.md

 1. When you're logged in and browsing, as a modal on top of the tab layout.
 2. When you're receiving a direct link, as its own separate fullscreen layout.

-This is where _route groups_ can help.
-They let us define what is in essance the same URL (as far as the user is concerned) in multiple places:
+This is another place _route groups_ can help.
+Besides making the same URL work in different tabs, they can make the same URL work in completely different parts of the app:
 - `app/(app)/works/[workId]` has an outward-facing URL of `/works/[workId]`
 - `app/(otherway)/works/[workId]` _also_ has an outward-facing URL of `/works/[workId]`